Skip to content

 TypeScript Icon

-The Ollama processor makes it possible to run the open-source language and image models supported by Ollama on AWS within a customer VPC.
+The Ollama processor makes it possible to run open-source language and multimodal models supported by Ollama on AWS.

-Using this middleware, customers can transform their text documents, as well as extract meaningful information from their image documents, while keeping their data secure within the boundaries of their AWS account.
+Using this middleware, customers can analyze and transform their text and image documents, while keeping their data secure within the boundaries of their AWS account.

 💁 You can view the list of models supported by Ollama here.